Opinion: This Texas woman is exposing a chilling truth about abortion law – KION546

 Kate Cox, a 31-year-old mother of two, had learned that the child she was carrying had full trisomy 18, a rare genetic condition that is almost always fatal.
 Her physicians have warned that continuing the pregnancy could put her at risk for life-threatening complications.
 Cox, who wants to have a third child, might also lose her ability to do so if forced to carry the pregnancy to term.

 The judge granted Cox’s request on Thursday, but the state will almost certainly appeal to what is a Texas Supreme Court with nine Republican members.
+Late Friday, the Texas Supreme Court temporarily blocked the lower court’s ruling.
 But regardless of what happens next, Cox’s suit will shape the abortion debate going forward — not least because it is historic.

 Cox is part of a new generation of plaintiffs telling heartbreaking stories about their experiences under criminal laws in places such as Texas, Idaho, Tennessee and Oklahoma — plaintiffs willing to speak out in a climate where support for abortion is at a record high, according to a WSJ-NORC poll, and some of the stigma surrounding abortion seems less intense.
 But given the popularity of abortion rights — and the obvious tragedy faced by women like Cox — why are states like Texas fighting so hard to defend their narrow exceptions?